In this text, you have best waterproof shell jackets for men, from many different top brands, plenty of various options to choose, so keep reading.

-When you compare the jackets form the same brand you might realize that they look similar, but there are small details that make the difference.
+When you compare the jackets from the same brand you might realize that they look similar, but there are small details that make the difference.
 So when you compare this Magus with the Spire from the same brand you realize that here you have the front zipper without the storm flap, but there are more differences of course.

 The Magus is a 2.5 layer type waterproof piece with the Marmot’s NanoPro membrane.
-So it is very breathable and it offers a full protection against the rain.
+So it is very breathable and it offers full protection against the rain.

 The hood has three adjustment elements and it is not a roll-away type.
 Observe also that the jacket is very light, only 300 grams.